hieuvp/learning-python/learn-the-basics/modules-and-packages/README.md

 # urllib.request.urlopen("https://www.shopback.com")

 # Two very important functions come in handy when exploring modules in Python
-# The "dir" and "help" functions:
+# The "dir" and "help" functions.

 # Return an alphabetized list of names comprising (some of)
 # the attributes of the given object, and of attributes reachable from it